Rishabh044/arcade-ai/README.md

 # Log in to Arcade
 arcade login

-# Create a new toolkit
+# Run Arcade Chat and call a tool
-arcade new

-# Install locally
-cd mytoolkit
-pip install -e .
-arcade show --local

-# Serve your toolkit
-arcade serve
+arcade chat -s
 ```

+Ask the LLM to read an email or send a slack message

-Now you can head to https://api.arcade.dev/workers and call your toolkits
+Now you can start building your own tools and use them through Arcade.
-through the playground, LLM API, or Tools API of Arcade.

 ## Building Your Own Tools